 Photo: Coralie Lecomte

-Trudi CohenIn 2006, several members of Second Line Social Aid and Pleasure Society Brass Band wondered -- are there other bands around the country who formed like us with a mission to support social justice and anti-war efforts?
+Trudi CohenIn 2006, several members of Good Trouble Brass Band, the band formerly known as Second Line, wondered -- are there other bands around the country who formed like us with a mission to support social justice and anti-war efforts?
 We found a few, enthusiastic about the chance to come together.
 And so, HONK! was born.

 I play bass drum.